joe0123/Fintech-Text_Mining_and_Machine_Learning/HW1/ETF/README.md

 ## Crawler Package
 We implement **Selenium** as our crawler.
 In collaboration with _driver_, though time-consuming, it's rather more straightforward for general users.
-Moreover, the combination of **requests** and **beautifulsoup** is like a hero with no place to display its prowess in the face of https://finance.yahoo.com/.
+Moreover, the combination of **requests** and **beautifulsoup** is supposed to set more detailed nuts and bolts in the face of https://finance.yahoo.com/.

 ## Flow Diagram